Chocolate Mini Loaves

 - 1/4 teaspoon vanilla extract

 - Dash salt

 - In a large bowl, cream butter and brown sugar until light and fluffy.
 Beat in the melted chocolate chips, eggs and vanilla.
 Combine the flour, baking powder and baking soda; add to creamed mixture alternately with applesauce just until moistened.
 Fold in miniature chips.

-- Divide batter among five greased 5-3/4-in. x 3-in. x 2-in. loaf pans, about 1 cup in each.
-Bake at 350° for 30-40 minutes or until a toothpick inserted near the center comes out clean.
+- Divide batter among five greased 5-3/4x3x2-in. loaf pans, about 1 cup in each.
+Bake at 350° for 30-40 minutes or until a toothpick inserted in the center comes out clean.
 Cool for 10 minutes before removing from pans to wire racks to cool completely.

 Not very good - no the chocolate flavor I would have hoped for.
 Very moist, but bland.
 Maybe a milk chocolate chip in the batter and for the glaze...